-- Study 1: The study should be a multiple-dose pharmacokinetic study with a pharmacokinetic sampling plan covering the first dose as well as pharmacokinetic sampling at steady state. - Study 2: This study should be a three-month, randomized, double-blind, three-arm (two dosages, one active control), parallel, efficacy/safety, fixed-dose, dose-response trial, followed by a three-month open label extension.
+• For the safety and efficacy evaluation, the study should be a three-month, randomized, double-blind, threearm (two dosages, one active control), parallel, efficacy/safety, fixed-dose, dose-response trial, followed by a three-month open label extension.
 The active control and its dose should be generally accepted as a therapeutic option in the pediatric rheumatology community and should be justified as such.
+IND 48,395 Page 2